ZeroKwok/upboard/README.md

 # upboard

-upboard (Update-Board) is a lightweight CLI tool for managing and delivering updated versions of applications during testing.
+upboard (Update-Board) is a lightweight CLI tool used to manage and deliver updated versions of applications during development.

 **upboard** helps you distribute software updates to clients by providing a simple HTTP server (`upboard-server`) and a   file publisher (`upboard-publish`).
 Applications can check for and download updates dynamically at runtime using standard HTTP requests.